AshWilliams/packer-vmware-templates/Readme.md

 These Packer templates require Internet access to pull down VMware tools, different versions of WMF, and Windows updates; consider hosting the binaries internally and using WSUS if air-gapped.

 ## How it works
+Using vsphere-iso provided by Jetbrains the VM can be built directory in vSphere using vCenter API.

-Use Packer to locally build a VM in [VMware Workstation](https://www.vmware.com/products/workstation.html) and then upload it to a vCenter via the Packer [vSphere Post-Processor](https://www.Packer.io/docs/post-processors/vsphere.html).
+Alternatively, use Packer to locally build a VM in [VMware Workstation](https://www.vmware.com/products/workstation.html) and then upload it to a vCenter via the Packer [vSphere Post-Processor](https://www.Packer.io/docs/post-processors/vsphere.html).
 Use PowerCLI to adjust anything extra on the VM and convert it to a template.

 ## Getting started